wp-plugins/users-ultra/readme.txt

 9. Dahsboard

 == Changelog ==

+= 1.3.0 (07-28-2014) =
+* Improvements - Minor tweaks to the users module, we have added support for special characters within the emails.

 = 1.2.9 (07-27-2014) =
 * Improvements - Please upgrade, we have tweaked the plugin so it will be easier to upgrade from lite to pro.